 Walter C. Hopkins

-Walter C. Hopkins, is from Lewes, Delaware, and he along with his son operate a dairy and grain farm, Green Acres Farm, consisting of 600 cows, 500 replacement heifers and 1,000 acres of crops.
-He is also manager of Lyons LLC, a land holding company.
-He serves on the board of directors of MidAtlantic Farm Credit and is chair of both the AgFirst Plan Sponsor Committee and the AgFirst/FCBT Plan Sponsor Committee.
-He is a member of Delaware Farm Bureau, Land O’ Lakes Cooperative, Genex Cooperative and Delaware Holstein Association.
-Mr. Hopkins has a BS in Agricultural Engineering from the University of Delaware, and has attended several professional development programs.
-Mr. Hopkins became a director in 2013 and his current term expires December 31, 2020.
+Walter C. Hopkins, Sr., from Lewes, Delaware, is the owner and operator of Green Acres Farm, a dairy and grain farming operation.
+He also manages Lyons LLC, a land holding company.
+He serves on the board of directors of MidAtlantic Farm Credit, ACA, and is chair of both the AgFirst Plan Sponsor Committee and the AgFirst/FCBT Plan Sponsor Committee.
+Mr. Hopkins has a BS in Agricultural Engineering from the University of Delaware.
+Mr. Hopkins will serve as chair of the Board Governance Committee in 2018 and will also serve as a member of the Board Compensation Committee in 2018.
+Mr. Hopkins became a director in 2013 and his term expires on December 31, 2020.

 William K. Jackson